Yamaguchi Broadcasting: History

 On October 1, 1967, Yamaguchi Broadcasting began broadcasting color television programs.
 At that time, color programs accounted for 16.3% of all Yamaguchi Broadcasting programs, and 35% during prime time.
 Five years later, in 1972, Yamaguchi Broadcasting achieved colorization of all programs.
 Also in 1967, the conflict between labor and management of Yamaguchi Broadcasting intensified, and there was an incident where management blocked the headquarters of Yamaguchi Broadcasting for 59 days from May 6 to July 3.
 In 1969, Yamaguchi Broadcasting fully introduced an automatic program control device (APS) to realize program broadcast automation.
 The following year, Yamaguchi Broadcasting opened a new television studio with an area of 238 square meters.
 The 1975 Japan Private Broadcasting Conference was held in Tokuyama City.
 Yamaguchi Broadcasting, as one of the organizers, fully supported this conference.
 In 1978, Yamaguchi Broadcasting built the KRY Yamaguchi Broadcasting Building in front of the Yamaguchi Prefectural Office.
 The building is 8 stories high and has a construction area of 4,000 square meters.
 The first floor houses Yamaguchi Broadcasting's studio and auxiliary control room, the second floor is an exhibition space, the third to eighth floors are for rent, and there is a parking lot underground.
-In 1979, Yamaguchi Broadcasting began to broadcast stereo TV programs.
-The first private television station to broadcast stereo programs outside the Kinki region in Western Japan.
+In 1979, Yamaguchi Broadcasting began to broadcast stereo TV programs, becoming the first private television station to broadcast stereo programs outside the Kinki region in Western Japan.
 In the same year, Yamaguchi Broadcasting also signed a sister station agreement with South Korea's Masan MBC.